-I picked up my mom's guitar at about nine years of age and taught myself to play from records, the Joan Baez songbook and Alan Lomax's classic folk song book.
+I stole my mom's guitar at about nine years of age and taught myself to play from records, the Joan Baez songbook classic folk song book by John and and Alan Lomax.
 I kept this up for a good long while and started writing songs in high school.
-For twenty years after my younger brother was murdered, I put away music and devoted my energy to anti-violence work.
-In the late 1990s I picked up the guitar again.
-When I started playing out in San Francisco I unexpectedly discovered a community of guitar-based songwriters and receptive audiences.
+PS, I returned Mom's guitar, kids.

 I like a song that goes from the sublime to the ridiculous and back again.
-My lyrics are mostly nonfiction because reality is so much stranger and more beautiful than fiction.
+My lyrics are mostly nonfiction because reality is so much stranger and more beautiful.

 -–Stephen Foster, “Stephen’s Indie Picks”